Yonin shogi: Setup

 Note: some common sets feature a black board with white pieces.

-Game play
+Gameplay

 After the first player is determined, turns proceed clockwise from the first player.

 Movement and capture are identical to standard shogi, except for check and checkmate.
 Each player has a full three-rank promotion zone as in standard shogi.
 Repetition, perpetual check, and illegal moves are also dealt with as in standard shogi.

 Check and mate

 Yonin shogi departs from standard shogi in its rules for check and checkmate, due to the complications of having four players.
 In yonin shogi, it is checkmate rather than forcing resignation that ends a player's game.
 These are not equivalent as they are in standard shogi: In yonin shogi a third player might capture the mating piece before the defeated player has a chance to resign; this is avoided by ending a player's game immediately upon checkmate.

 In team play, check and checkmate do not count against the other member of one's team.
 They are simply ignored.

 One player may inadvertently place a second player in check due to the movement of a third player's piece.
 This is a special form of discovered check unique to multiplayer chess variants.
 Similarly, if one player places a second player in check, a move of a third player may result in checkmate for the second player without the third player attacking directly.
 In yonin shogi, it is the player who makes the move that results in checkmate that gets credit for the checkmate, not the player who makes the initial check.

 Once a king is in check, the threatened player immediately takes the next turn in defense and play continues clockwise from there.
 If two or three kings are placed in check simultaneously, the first player in the clockwise direction to defend takes the next turn.